PhD, University of Nottingham, 2002

 Dr. Smith has several current research projects that are focused on communication and care coordination for cancer survivors, including an RCT of 3 models for the provision of survivorship care plans to people completing acute cancer treatment.
 She is leading the TPackSS study, a global surveillance system of tobacco packaging.
 She is also a member of the Health Experiences Research Network Steering Committee.

 Dr. Smith teaches classes that explore the use of sociological theory and qualitative methodology in public health research.
-She co-directs the MHS in Social Factors in Health.
-She directs the Center for Qualitative Studies in Health and Medicine.
+She directs the PhD program in Health, Behavior and Society and directs the Center for Qualitative Studies in Health and Medicine.

 Honors and Awards